pbbwfc/ScincNet/README.md

  The backend is based on the excellent [Scidvspc](http://scidvspc.sourceforge.net/ "Scidvspc").

  This repository includes a .NET wrapper to access this back end.
-This allow scripting in F# against SCID databases.
+This allows scripting in F# against SCID databases.

  The repository also includes a trimmed down front end, built using WinForms written in F#.